Skip to content

 ></script>

-That’s it — your visitors can now click the button to start a conversation with your Character.
+That’s it — reload the page and the widget launcher appears in the corner.
+Your visitors can click it to start a conversation with your Character.

 All configuration is managed through the Embed tab in the Developer Portal.